-- You can define RLS only on the datasets created with Power BI Desktop.
-If you want to enable RLS for datasets created with Excel, you must convert your files into Power BI Desktop (PBIX) files first.
+- You can define RLS only on the semantic models created with Power BI Desktop.
+If you want to enable RLS for semantic models created with Excel, you must convert your files into Power BI Desktop (PBIX) files first.
 Learn more.

 - Service principals can't be added to an RLS role.
 Accordingly, RLS won’t be applied for apps using a service principal as the final effective identity.